 As to reward, this is usually assimilated to real (inflation-adjusted) returns and the corresponding compound growth (CAGR).
 CAGR is a measure of cumulative growth of a portfolio without contributions or withdrawals along the way.
 Both metrics are easy to compute and widely used.
 Let’s give a try.

-Now let’s look at risk (standard deviation) perspective, and the case is unsurprisingly exactly opposite, the 30/70 portfolio always displaying significantly lower volatility for each retirement cycle.
+Now let’s look at risk (standard deviation) perspective.
+The case is unsurprisingly exactly opposite, the 30/70 portfolio always displaying significantly lower volatility for each retirement cycle.

 William Sharpe came up with a clever ratio (dubbed the Sharpe ratio, of course), which directly compares the return metric to the standard deviation metric (with a calibration against the so-called risk-free rate), so let’s try to use such ratio to decide which portfolio provided the best risk-adjusted reward.
 This isn’t quite conclusive, although the 30/70 portfolio displayed a really poor Sharpe ratio for retirement cycles starting in the 50s and 60s (likely due to post-war inflation devastating bond returns by then).